evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Plus/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 7 hours and 58 minutes.
+The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 58 minutes using a home charging setup.

 ### Charge port